 Ballinacurra Kinsale Co Cork

 ‘Old-world opulence and personal service’ are the keynotes at Des and Lisa McGahan’s elegant country mansion near Kinsale, which has 22 rooms and is available for private parties (50-150), small weddings, golfing groups and corporate events.
 Given the right occasion, this is a fantastically romantic property, set within a walled garden and 40 acres of woodland and lawns – which are all yours, for your special bespoke celebration.
-Already well known as an exclusive wedding venue, Ballinacurra is looking forward to welcoming gay couples in 2011.
-Des comments, “The plus side is that, unlike 'marriage', there is no actual ceremony involved and it's a case of a couple signing an agreement indicating their desire to register as being partners, subject to various conditions including a Registrar being available at that venue on the date in question.
+Already well known as an exclusive wedding venue, Ballinacurra has welcomed gay couples since 2011.
+Des comments, “Unlike 'marriage', there is no actual ceremony involved and it's a case of a couple signing an agreement indicating their desire to register as being partners, subject to various conditions including a Registrar being available at that venue on the date in question.
 If gay couples want a spiritual or humanist element to the ceremony, this can also be arranged as an additional part of the celebration.”

 The very best spa breaks in Ireland

 Apps and Books